mrdooz/japan2025/content/pages/map.md

 ### Bullet train to Kyoto

 It's time to pack our bags and head to our next stop, Kyoto!<br>
-[Shinkansen](https://en.wikipedia.org/wiki/Shinkansen), the famous Japaneese high speed bullet train will take us there in just over 2 hours!<br>
+[Shinkansen](https://en.wikipedia.org/wiki/Shinkansen), the famous Japanese high speed bullet train will take us there in just over 2 hours!<br>
 We'll be staying at the outskirts of Kyoto and hopefully our rooms will have private [onsen bath](https://en.wikipedia.org/wiki/Onsen).<br>
-The hotel is also next to the [Tenryu-ji Temple](https://www.insidekyoto.com/tenryu-ji-temple-arashiyama), the [Arashiyama Bamboo Grove](https://www.insidekyoto.com/arashiyama-bamboo-grove) and the [Okochi-Sanso Villa](https://www.insidekyoto.com/okochi-sanso-villa-arashiyama) so we'll spend the afternoon in the local area until it's time to head into central Kyoto for our evneing [Food Tour](https://www.viator.com/tours/Kyoto/Kyoto-Night-Foodie-Tour/d332-63670P6).
+The hotel is also next to the [Tenryu-ji Temple](https://www.insidekyoto.com/tenryu-ji-temple-arashiyama), the [Arashiyama Bamboo Grove](https://www.insidekyoto.com/arashiyama-bamboo-grove) and the [Okochi-Sanso Villa](https://www.insidekyoto.com/okochi-sanso-villa-arashiyama) so we'll spend the afternoon in the local area until it's time to head into central Kyoto for our evening [Food Tour](https://www.viator.com/tours/Kyoto/Kyoto-Night-Foodie-Tour/d332-63670P6).

 - Hotel: [Suiran A Luxury Collection Hotel](https://www.marriott.com/en-us/hotels/ukylc-suiran-a-luxury-collection-hotel-kyoto/overview/)
   - Apr 14-17